mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

    I have no idea who came up with that idea, but it's an incredible slow operation if a lot of modules are loaded.

+.. [#timingfix] I actually made a mistake in this benchmark.
+As correctly pointed out by `@thp4 <http://twitter.com/thp4>`_ the benchmark was flawed because it was comparing different iterations.
+This has since been fixed.